-In particular, I am researching the Bedaux system, the most successful industrial productivity system of the first half of the twentieth century.
-Used by such industrial giants as ICI, BP (then APOC), DuPont, Dow Chemicals, FIAT, and Kodak, use of the Bedaux system far outstripped the Fordist assembly line in its day.
-I am also undertaking extensive research into industrial psychology and personnel management, practices increasingly used in twentieth-century British industry.
+In particular, I am researching the Bedaux system, which, in easily outstripping the Ford assembly line, was the most successful industrial productivity system of the first half of the twentieth century.
+Described by one historian as 'one of history's most spectacular confidence tricks', Bedaux was used by such industrial giants as ICI, BP (then APOC), DuPont, Dow Chemicals, FIAT, and Kodak.
+I have also conducted much original research into the life, work, and murky death of its inventor, Charles E. Bedaux.

 I am currently exploring six groups of individuals who frequently addressed these work optimisation methods: